ehovers10/dci/_chapters/dispute-in-discourse.md

   {{ "druggy" | example: "sent" }}
 {% endex %}

 While perhaps no less true than the original correction, I've marked the completion in [Druggy bears](#druggy-bears-ex){: #druggy-bears-show .tooled} to indicate the increased processing load it carries.[^processingload] This, I suggest, is because the completion expresses a less natural refinement of the discourse domain.
-As a result, the discourse coherence is reduced.
+As a result, discourse coherence is reduced.

-There is a distinctive, disputative tone in the [Bears](#bears-ex){: #bears-show .tooled} completion, but it differs from that in, for instance:
+The [Bears](#bears-ex){: #bears-show .tooled} dialogue may be coherent, but there is a distinctive, disputative tone its completion.
+Still, the nature of the dispute differs from that in, for instance:

 <!-- Boars -->
 {% ex Boars %}